annezj/annezj.github.io/_posts/2018-01-07-Modelling-customer-churn-part-2.md

 tags:
  - R
  - churn
- - survival analyis
  - classification
+ - machine learning
+ - learning curves
+ - ROC
 ---
 The [first of this series of posts](https://annezj.github.io//Modelling-customer-churn-part-1/) introduced the concept of customer churn as time-to-event process, and carried out some preliminary data exploration, and survival analysis for the [Telco customer dataset from IBM](https://www.ibm.com/communities/analytics/watson-analytics-blog/predictive-insights-in-the-telco-customer-churn-data-set/).

-In this second post I'm going to move on to fitting some classification models to the dataset to see how well we can predict which customers are at risk of churning based on the information we have anout them.
+In this second post I'm going to move on to fitting some classification models to the dataset to see how well we can predict which customers are at risk of churning based on the information we have about them.

 Assuming you're continuing from last time, you should have a cleaned data frame with 20 covariates in addition to the class variable "Churn":